 “Well, Holly, what area do you work in these days?”

 “Don’t know.”
-This was a common response of hers, when even the act of thinking seemed to demand too much effort.
+This was a response she often gave, when even the act of thinking demanded more energy than she could muster.

 “Well, I think you work with Molly in grouting, don’t you?”